 The Mitchell Scholars Program is named in honor of the former United States Senator who served as Chairman of the peace negotiations in Northern Ireland.
 In 1995, he served as a Special Advisor to President Clinton on Ireland, and from 1996 to 2000 he served as the Independent Chairman of the Northern Ireland Peace Talks.
 Under his leadership the Good Friday Agreement, an historic accord ending decades of conflict, was agreed to by the governments of Ireland and the United Kingdom and the political parties of Northern Ireland.

-The George J. Mitchell Scholarship is organized under the auspices of the US-Ireland Alliance, a non-profit non-partisan organization based in Arlington, VA.
+The George J. Mitchell Scholarship is organized under the auspices of the US-Ireland Alliance, a non-profit non-partisan organization based in Washington, DC, and Dublin, Ireland.
 The program began in 1998, created by US-Ireland Alliance president Trina Vargo, with early support from the Irish and British governments.
-Over the last decade, the program has been largely funded by the US Department of State with additional support from the Northern Ireland Government and others.
-In 2012, the Irish Parliament passed legislation whereby it will match any contributions up to 20 million euros to an endowment for the Scholarship
+Current funding comes from the Irish government, private and corporate sponsors with partnerships among several institutions of higher learning on the island of Ireland.
+In 2012, the Irish Parliament passed legislation whereby it will match any contributions up to 20 million euros to the Mitchell Scholarship Endowment.

 The Mitchell Scholars Program is designed to introduce and connect generations of future American leaders to the island of Ireland, while recognizing and fostering intellectual achievement, leadership, and a commitment to community and public service.

-Up to twelve Mitchell Scholars between the ages of 18 and 30 are chosen annually for one year of postgraduate study in any discipline offered by institutions of higher learning in Ireland and Northern Ireland.
-The Mitchell Scholars Program provides tuition, accommodations, a living expenses stipend, and an international travel stipend.
+Up to 12 Mitchell Scholars between the ages of 18 and 30 are chosen annually from among about 300 applicants (20 are interviewed) for one year of postgraduate study in any discipline offered by institutions of higher learning in Ireland .
+The Mitchell Scholars Program provides tuition, accommodations, a living expenses stipend, and a travel stipend.
+IMPORTANT NOTE: For the 2017-2018 academic year, Mitchell Scholarships will not be available for application to universities in Northern Ireland.

 Applicants must be/have: